Community Cultural Action Fund

 IX.
 Acknowledgment of the Government of Canada’s contribution

 Public acknowledgment is a condition when receiving financial assistance from the Government of Canada.
 Recipients are required to acknowledge the contribution from the Department of Canadian Heritage in any promotion or advertising related to the activities for which funding is provided in accordance with the Guidelines for acknowledging funding from Canadian Heritage.

 X. How to apply

-For more information or to submit an application, organizations and institutions must contact the Official Languages Support Programs in their local Canadian Heritage office, whether the project is local, provincial, territorial, interprovincial, or interterritorial.
+For more information, applicants can contact the Official Languages Support Programs of Canadian Heritage at our national headquarters or one of our regional and district offices whether the project is local, provincial, territorial, interprovincial, or interterritorial.

-Applications for funding for pan-Canadian projects must contact the Official Languages Branch of the Department of Canadian Heritage at 819-994-2222.
+Applications for funding for pan-Canadian projects who wish to apply can contact the Official Languages Support Programs of Canadian Heritage at national headquarters or one of our regional and district offices.